 Whole-farm Organic Management of Brown Marmorated Stink Bug and Endemic Pentatomids through Behavior-based Habitat Manipulation

 The Brown Marmorated Stink Bug (BMSB) has become a significant threat to US agriculture since its introduction, causing severe losses for organic farmers in a wide variety of crops.
 Little to no information is available on organic management of this invasive pest.
-Led by USDA -OPMP, a national organics task force was developed to define and address the threat posed by BMSB.
-This task force includes organic farmers, researchers, extension personnel, and regulatory officials.
+This national project is funded by USDA - NIFA OREI program # 2012-51300-20097 with Dr. Anne Nielsen at Rutgers University as the project director.
+This national organic task force was developed to define and address the threat posed by BMSB and includes organic farmers, researchers, extension personnel, and regulatory officials.
 Our goal is to rapidly develop BMSB management techniques based around a better understanding of BMSB dispersal and whole-farm movement and the application of core organic pest management principles including: enhancing natural enemy activity, habitat manipulation and crop barriers.
 Rodale will contribute to this effort, which includes support or involvement of 25 researchers, 3 organic organizations, and 12 organic farmers.

-Dr. Gladis Zinati and Mr. Jeff Moyer are Project Directors.
-They oversee the overall project activities, direct and coordinate all aspects of the project including on- and off-site research activities, education events and outreach activities.
+Dr. Gladis Zinati and Mr. Jeff Moyer are Project Investigators.
+They oversee the project at Rodale Institute including directing and coordinating research activities, education events and outreach activities.

 Organic Management of Brown Marmorated Stink Bug (BMSB), November 18, 2015